AlekseySedyshev/HoverBoard_Display_SSD1306/README.md

 At the first, it's was writen and tested on that project: https://github.com/larsmm/hoverboard-firmware-hack-FOC-bbcar For connect to hoverboard this display you need
 1) Find in the project file: SRC\mine.c,
-2) Find in the file next strings:
+2) Open file and find next strings:

 //---------------------------------------------